elixir-europe/MARS/README.md

 We use [ISA-JSON](https://isatools.readthedocs.io/en/latest/isamodel.html) to store and interchange metadata between the end-user and the target repositories because:

 - **Standardization**: ISA-JSON follows the ISA structure (Investigation- Study - Assay), ensuring structured metadata descriptions.
-- **Versatile**: It is not bound by any domain and can represent multi-omics experimental metadata.
+- **Versatile**: It is not bound to any domain and can represent multi-omics experimental metadata.
 - **Interoperability**: Since ISA-JSON follows a standard format, it facilitates interoperability between different software tools and platforms that support the ISA standard.
 - **Community Adoption**: Widely adopted within the life sciences research community for metadata standardization.